-The new Oris Tubbataha Regulator Diver (ref.
-01 749 7663 7185-Set RS) limited edition automatic wrist watch speaks the same design language as their current Oris Regulateur Der Meistertaucher professional diving timepiece, but is slightly smaller, is rated for more practical water resistance and is equipped with their new movement, which is based on the well-known Sellita SW220 unit.
+The limited edition Oris Tubbataha Regulator Diver (ref.
+01 749 7663 7185-Set RS) speaks the same design language as their 2011 Regulateur Der Meistertaucher (ref.
+01 649 7610 7164-Set) professional diving tool, but is slightly smaller, is rated for more practical water resistance, and is equipped with their new movement, which is based on the Sellita SW220 unit.

-According to the corporate press release that we have received, the model is designed together with the Tubbataha Reefs National Park in the Philippines and the Swiss brand promises that part of the proceedings will be donated towards the good cause of the conservation of the coral reef and its vast eco-system.
+The model is designed together with the Tubbataha Reefs National Park in the Philippines and the Swiss brand promises that part of the proceedings will be donated towards the good cause of the conservation of the coral reef and its vast ecosystem.

 Rated for an impressive depth of 500 meters, this is a real diving companion for professionals, not just some casual watch in a diver’s disguise and thus the Swiss watchmaker didn’t have to make any shortcuts trying to reduce its impressive dimensions.